Continuing Education Activity

 Enhancing Healthcare Team Outcomes

 Acetazolamide is not a frequently used medication in clinical medicine, but it is essential for healthcare workers (e.g., nurse practitioner, primary care physician, emergency department) to know the drug's adverse effects and contraindications.
 Patients require education from the team, including the clinician, nurse, and pharmacist, on the dose and indications of the drug and to report any side effects.
 Because there is no antidote to acetazolamide, it is essential to emphasize to the patient to seek immediate care if there is an overdose.
 The prescriber should work with the pharmacist on medication reconciliation to ensure there are no drug-drug interactions.
-The nurse should be able to monitor the patient on subsequent visits and counsel on medication administration, as well as verifying patient compliance.
+The nurse should be able to monitor the patient on subsequent visits and counsel on medication administration, as well as verifying patient adherence.
 Nursing is often a bridge between the prescriber and the pharmacist and other clinicians.
 The interprofessional healthcare team can optimize therapy with acetazolamide while minimizing adverse events, resulting in better therapeutic outcomes for the patient.
 [Level 5]